Background and History: Oracle Road Wildlife Crossings

 Restoring Natural Vegetation

-The Arizona Department of Transportation spread a special mix of native seeds and mulch over the wildlife bridge and underpass after construction was complete, and straw berms were placed on the slopes to help reduce erosion until plant roots could grow and stablize the soil.
+The Arizona Department of Transportation spread a special mix of native seeds and mulch over the wildlife bridge and underpass after construction was complete, and straw berms were placed on the slopes to help reduce erosion until plant roots could grow and stabilize the soil.
 In addition, a few cactus species were planted with temporary irrigation.
 Because of the Sonoran Desert’s unique rain patterns, most seed growth occurs after summer monsoons and winter rains.
 A Sky Island Alliance report of the vegetation growth in September 2016 documented a variety of plants successfully growing, including brittlebush, white-thorn acacia, and several species of native grass including needle grama and Rothrock grama.
 It takes time for plants to become established, and the Coalition, with our partners, are watching the progress of revegetation on the crossings to assess whether additional restoration planting will be needed.
 In addition, Pima County and the Santa Catalina Catholic Church worked with the Coalition for Sonoran Desert Protection, Sky Island Alliance, and Tucson Audubon Society to protect the wildlife bridge crossing adjacent to the church with a native vegetation screen.
 Work was completed in the fall of 2015 and involved volunteers from the community.
 Read the initial results of that project here.
 (Return to top)

 NOW “CLOSED” FOR BUSINESS